 - To be considered for a scholarship, applicants must complete the N-400 as well as any other USCIS forms applicable to their case (i.e. N-648, Medical Certification for Disability Exceptions; I-942, Request for a Reduced Fee, etc.).

-- Applicants will also be asked to provide their household’s most recent tax year income tax filing and documentation verifying their address.
+- Applicants will also be asked to provide their household’s most recent tax year income tax filing and documentation verifying that they live in Arlington, work in Arlington or attend Arlington citizenship classes.

 Interested scholarship applicants must call (703) 228-1198 to make an appointment and meet in person with the designated DHS Human Services Specialist at the Arlington Mill Community Outreach Program location.
 After providing all of the requested forms and information, the DHS Specialist will determine whether the applicant has met the requirements detailed above.
 Applications will not be considered until all supporting documents have been submitted.